Hair Care, health and wellness

 Steer clear of the cheaper brands – they mask the problem.
 Sure, no flakes as you use it but once you stop flakes come back.
 The products I have listed for you are formulated to treat the dandruff/scalp condition and in many circumstances, the dandruff becomes a thing of the past.

-Beauty, health and wellness, Uncategorized
+beauty, health and wellness, Uncategorized

 I didn’t pay for that…